Travis d'Arnaud Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- Cardinals pitchers combined to surrender 146 home runs (0.9 per game), the third-fewest in the big leagues.
+- Cardinals pitchers combined to surrender 146 home runs (0.9 per game), the third-fewest in baseball.

-- Woodford will make his first start of the season for the Cardinals.
+- Matz will start for the Cardinals, his first of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 26-year-old right-hander threw in relief and went two scoreless innings against the Pittsburgh Pirates.
+- The 31-year-old lefty came out of the bullpen and threw one scoreless inning when he last appeared Monday, Oct.
+3 against the Pittsburgh Pirates.

 © 2023 Data Skrive.
 All rights reserved.